adobe/pdf-embed-api-samples/README.md

 This sample demonstrates how to render a linearized PDF file using the PDF Embed API.
 To see it in action, copy the files in the ```More Samples/Linearization``` folder to your computer, and open index.html in a supported browser.

+### Save User Preferences

+This sample demonstrates how certain user preferences (such as updated annotation colour, and coach mark after selecting any annotation tool) can be saved and remembered in the browser.
+To see it in action, copy the files in the ```More Samples/Save User Preferences``` folder to your computer, and open index.html in a supported browser.

 ## JavaScript Framework Samples

 ### React Samples